 So: it needs to be checked.
 I am still in disbelief that there’s not more awareness and education about this MAJOR issue postnatally.
 Put it this way: you are more likely to have a diastasis than not after you’ve had a baby.
 And then add to that the general exhaustion, lack of attention to good posture (hello, forward-hunching mama pushing buggy, changing nappies, feeding, picking up socks, looking at your phone too much…) and general penchant for chocolate biscuits – or, at the other end of the spectrum, desperately trying to “get your body back” and running marathons, or doing boot camp planks and sit ups when you still have a gap can end up making it much much worse, making you weaker and more prone to issues such as prolapse… and you have a heady cocktail for maternal malaise.

 So what can I do??

 Pilates, my friend.
-Pilates is uniquely positioned to strengthen the muscles compromised by pregnancy.
-It asks you to pay careful attention to full and deep breathing which will in turn enhance the efficiency of your diaphragm and begin to bring the muscles within your abdomen to life.
+Appropriate Pilates exercises are uniquely positioned to strengthen the muscles compromised by pregnancy.
+Pilates asks you to pay careful attention to full and deep breathing which will in turn enhance the efficiency of your diaphragm and begin to bring the muscles within your abdomen to life.
 Focusing on the quality of your movement, doing appropriate exercises tailored to mending the gap will definitely help you to strengthen and equip you better for lugging your children around, for running your 10k, for a more positive and happy mum experience.